 # => [104, 101, 108, 108, 111]

 Both each_byte and bytes without a block return the same values.
-Using each_byte makes the iteration intent clear in your code.
+Using each_byte makes the iteration intent clear in your code because the block signals that you are processing one value at a time rather than building a collection upfront.

 If you only need the count of bytes, bytesize (or bytesize? in newer Ruby) is more direct: